hrho/DimesProjectRetry/README.md

 DimezFinalProject:
 =================

-From the Creators of 2016's Game of the Year, We Gon' Golfin'....
+From the Creators of 2016's Game of the Year, We Goin' Golfin'....

 Chris Rho(hrho) and Joey Curci(jcurci) proudly present our next immersive sports sim....